mongodb/specifications/source/crud/tests/README.md

 Size: 43 bytes
 ```

-All of the write models will create an `ops` document with the following structure and size:
+Each write model will create an `ops` document with the following structure and size:

 ```json
 {